 - Fatigue and weakness

-- Heart attack caused by spasming of arteries, temporarily blocking flow of blood
+- “False” heart attack caused by spasming of arteries, temporarily blocking flow of blood

 - One of the most important things we can do to improve absorption is to chew-chew-chew our foods.

-- Sufficient dietary fat (good fats) and fiber are also important;
+- Sufficient dietary fat (good fats like real cream and butter, pure coconut oil, non-modified lard, and fatty meats from pasture-raised animals) and fiber are also important;

 - Magnesium from meats is easier to absorb than that from plants;